-Hertz Accident Support is regulated by the Ministry of Justice (MOJ) and follows Information Commissioner Office (ICO), Financial Conduct Authority (FCA) and Financial Ombudsman Service (FOS) guidelines.
+Hertz Accident Support is regulated by and follows, Information Commissioner Office (ICO), Financial Conduct Authority (FCA) and Financial Ombudsman Service (FOS) guidelines.

 The FCA is an independent non-governmental body, given statutory powers by the Financial Services and Markets Act 2000.
 The FCA set out the rules for how firms must deal with complaints.
 These are contained in the FCA handbook under subsection DISP.